-Even in the black lighting, Mike could see his little girl’s ‘something-is-really-wrong-and-I’m-trying-really-hard-to-be-cool-about-it’ face.
+Even in the black lighting, Sam could see his little girl’s ‘something-is-really-wrong-and-I’m-trying-really-hard-to-be-cool-about-it’ face.
 Dark curls framed his daughter’s cherubic countenance—which presently wore a too-brittle smile plastered in place.
 Her big round blue eyes gleamed too brightly.

 “Dad!”
 The midget Jedi Master tugged again.
 He leaned even closer, mindful of not hitting her with the Hawkman wings strapped to his back, and of not smacking her in the face with the small wings on his half mask.

 Conversations competed with the background soundtrack of Halloween songs.
 Another CD played random spooky sounds including doors slamming, wolves howling, chains rattling, cats screeching, humans screaming, and evil maniacs cackling.
 He strained to hear over the cacophony of sound.